 Spicy Mapo Tofu

-Puff green onion torta (or pancake) is one of the most popular unleavened flat bread snacks in Taiwan.
-It's made by cooking whole wheat dough on a tava, and finishing off with shallow frying.
-To achieve the layered dough for Puff Green Onion Torta, a number of different traditional techniques exist, which include covering the thinly rolled out pastry with oil, folding back and forth like a paper fan and coiling the resulting trip into a round shape before rolling flat.
-The method of oiling and repeatedly folding the dough as in western puff pastry also exists, and this is combined with folding patterns that give traditional geometrical shapes to the finished Puff Green Onion Torta.
-It can be eaten as a tea-time snack.
+Puff Green Onion Torta and Basil Torta are the most popular unleavened flat bread snacks in Taiwan.
+They are made by cooking whole wheat dough on a tava, and finishing off with shallow frying.
+To achieve the layered dough for these tortas, a number of different traditional techniques exist, which include covering the thinly rolled out pastry with oil, folding back and forth like a paper fan and coiling the resulting trip into a round shape before rolling flat.
+The method of oiling and repeatedly folding the dough as in western puff pastry also exists, and this is combined with folding patterns that give traditional geometrical shapes to the finished Green Onion and Basil Tortas.
+They can be eaten as tea-time snacks.
 Enjoy the crispy, flakey yet soft, and multi-layered texture.

 Green Onion / Basil Flatbread